 - (d) Reproduction of Exhibits.
 Exhibits designated for inclusion in the appendix may be reproduced in a separate volume, or volumes, suitably indexed.
 Four copies must be filed with each copy of the appendix, and one copy must be served on counsel for each separately represented party.
 If a transcript of a proceeding before an administrative agency, board, commission, or officer was used in a Superior Court action and has been designated for inclusion in the appendix, the transcript must be placed in the appendix as an exhibit. - (e) Appeal on the Original Record Without an Appendix.
-For good cause shown, the court may excuse a party from the requirements of producing an appendix, or any part thereof, and permit an appeal to proceed on the original record with any copies of the record, or relevant parts, that the court may order the parties to file. - (f) Appendix in In Forma Pauperis, Criminal Justice Act, and Neglect Appeals.
-No appendix is required in cases in which a party has been permitted to proceed in forma pauperis or counsel has been appointed to represent the party.
-In such cases, however:
+For good cause shown, the court may excuse a party from the requirements of producing an appendix, or any part thereof, and permit an appeal to proceed on the original record with any copies of the record, or relevant parts, that the court may order the parties to file. - (f) Appendix in Appeals Proceeding with Waiver of Fees, Costs, or Security, Under the Criminal Justice Act, or Under the Prevention of Child Abuse and Neglect Act.
+No appendix is required in cases in which a party has been granted a waiver of fees, costs, or security, or counsel has been appointed to represent the party.
+In such cases, however, the party must still comply with the record reference requirement of Rule 28(e).